 Gather all the ingredients.
 Adjust an oven rack to the middle position.
-Line the bottom of a broiler pan with aluminum foil and place the broiler rack on top.
+Line the bottom of a baking sheet with aluminum foil and place the wire rack on top.

-- Pat dry each wing with a paper towel and place the wing, skin side up, on the broiler rack.
+Pat dry each wing with a paper towel and place the wing, skin side up, on the wire rack.

-- Sprinkle a GENEROUS amount of salt and pepper, and flip the wings to sprinkle the other side.
+Sprinkle a GENEROUS amount of salt and black pepper, and flip the wings to sprinkle the other side.
 Keep the skin side down.

 - Serve with shichimi togarashi and lemon wedges on the side.